mpaulweeks/cfc2018/homework/mobile/README.md

 - The page must look good and be functional on both desktop and mobile
   - I will be grading by how it looks in the Inspect Tool on an iPhone 6
 - The user can click on something and change the content of the page
+- Use at least one CSS transition, see the [example from class](/lectures/week6/review)

 Upload the following to `students/<yourname>/interactive/` by 8am on Monday, May 14